Pets in South Korea

 Pet ownership in South Korea has increased in recent years.
 Dogs are the most common household animal, owned by 75.3% of pet-owning South Korean households, followed by cats, then goldfish.
 South Korean pet culture is constantly developing, and the companion animal industry in South Korea is worth an estimated 3.4 trillion won as of 2020.

-Companion animal
+Terminology

 In South Korea, the expression "companion animal" is preferred to "pet".
 To South Koreans, the word "pet" typically refers to toys or entertainment, whereas "companion animal" denotes sharing emotional communication and living together.
 "Companion animals" are animals that live with humans and are not toys.
 All kinds of animals, including dogs, cats, rabbits, guinea pigs, pigs, chickens, ducks, parrots, lizards, iguanas, stag beetles, and goldfish, can be companion animals.
 South Korean legislation on pets was revised in 2013, and the scope of companion animal was defined by the Ministry of Agriculture, Food and Rural Affairs.